Theory

 Using the fact that maximum is larger than average, and average is larger than minimum, we have

-The above equation is saying that the maximum risk expected over possible rearrangements of achieved by
+The above equation is saying that the maximum risk expected over possible rearrangements of

 is greater than the minimum of the expected risk over possible